Alexia Viruez: Career

 Viruez started her career as a model.

 Pageants

 Miss Bolivia 2012

-On May 31, 2012, Viruez competed in the 2012 Miss Universe Bolivia pageant and won.
+On May 31, 2012 Viruez competed in the 2012 Miss Universe Bolivia pageant and won.
 At 18 years old, Viruez was crowned as the 2012 Miss Bolivia.
-Viruez will represent Bolivia at Reina Hispanoamericana 2012 and Miss Universe 2013.
+Viruez represented Bolivia at Reina Hispanoamericana 2012 and Miss Universe 2013.

 Reina Hispanoamericana 2012

 Viruez represented Bolivia at Reina Hispanoamericana 2012 in her hometown of Santa Cruz where she finished as 1st Runner-Up.

 Miss Universe 2013

 On November 9, 2013, Viruez represented Bolivia at Miss Universe 2013 in Moscow, Russia.
 Although considered a favorite and a front runner, she failed to place in the semifinals.